ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

 - I passed my oral qualifying exam in Febrary 2021, and my advisor is <a href="https://sites.math.rutgers.edu/~borisov/">Prof. Lev Borisov</a>.
-I'm currently working on algebraic surfaces of general type with geometric genus zero, especially the class of fake projective planes.
+I'm interested in mirror symmetry, birational geometry and theory of surfaces.
+I'm currently working on some special classes of surfaces of general type.

 - I’m a first-year Ph.D. student at the Department of Mathematics of Rutgers University.
 Prior to that I was an undergraduate student in University of Science and Technology of China (USTC).
 My main research interest is Algebraic Geometry.